National Bahá’í Review/Issue 89/Text

 In Memoriam[edit]

-Mr. Charlie Bellamy North Myrtle Beach.
-South Carolina Date Unknown
+Mr. Charlie Bellamy North Myrtle Beach, South Carolina.
+Date Unknown.

 Mr. Willia Buckner Columbia, South Carolina Date Unknown

-Mrs. Frances Coburn Chicago, Illinois March ll.
-1975
+Mrs. Frances Coburn Chicago, Illinois March 11, 1975

-Mr. Leroy Edge .
-North Myrtle Beach, South Carolina Date unknown
+Mr. Leroy Edge North Myrtle Beach, South Carolina.
+Date unknown

-Mr. Mark Edwards Lake Harbor.
-Florida Date Unknown
+Mr. Mark Edwards Lake Harbor, Florida Date Unknown

 Mrs. Dulcy Furbush Salinas, California March 19, 1975

-Mrs. Gomalia Gore North Myrtle Beach, South Carolina February 1975
+Mrs. Gomalia Gore North Myrtle Beach, South Carolina.
+February 1975

-Mrs. Blanche Kerkelis Aztec, New Mexico March I4, 1975
+Mrs. Blanche Kerkelis Aztec, New Mexico March 14, 1975

-Mr. Charlie Miller Charleston Heights.
-South Carolina
+Mr. Charlie Miller Charleston Heights, South Carolina 1973

 Mrs. Rocie Miller England, Arkansas 1974